 |ToString||Returns a string that represents the current object.
 (Inherited from Object.)|

 If the object that represents the data source throws a validation exception before it deletes the data, the Exception property contains an instance of the LinqDataSourceValidationException class.
 You can retrieve all the validation exceptions through the InnerExceptions property.
-If no validation exception is thrown, the Exception property contains null.
+If no validation exception is thrown, the Exception property contains Nothing.
 If you handle the validation exceptions and do not want the exception to be re-thrown, set the ExceptionHandled property to true.

 You create an event handler for the Deleting event to validate the data, to examine validation errors from the data class, or to cancel the delete operation.
 You cancel the delete operation by setting the Cancel property to true.